Assam Legislative Assembly

 The Assam Legislative Assembly is the unicameral legislature of the Indian state of Assam.
-It is housed in Dispur, the capital city of Assam, geographically situated in present Western Assam region.
 The Legislative Assembly comprises 126 Members of Legislative Assembly, directly elected from single-seat constituencies.
 Its term is five years, unless sooner dissolved.
-The presiding officer of the Assembly is the Speaker, currently Biswajit Daimary.

 Members of the Assembly are directly elected by the people of Assam through elections held every five years, unless the Assembly is dissolved earlier.
-The current Assembly was elected in April–May 2021, and the next election is scheduled for 2026.
+The current Assembly was elected in April–May 2026, and the next election is scheduled for 2031.
 The Assembly plays a key role in law-making for the state, handling crucial matters such as state budgets, development policies, and local governance.
 It has the authority to legislate on issues specified under the State and Concurrent Lists of the Constitution of India.

 The Assembly functions through various committees that handle specific issues, including the budget, public accounts, and legislative procedures.
 The Chief Minister, who is the leader of the majority party in the Assembly, holds executive powers and is the head of the state government.
-The current Chief Minister is Himanta Biswa Sarma from the BJP, who has been in office since May 2021.

-The 2021 election was the BJP securing a simple victory, while the INC emerged as the main opposition party, alongside its allies such as the AIUDF and BPF.